jeromeboivin/ollama-chat/README.md

 11. **Specify a system prompt message**: Use the `--system-prompt` argument to specify a system prompt message.
 For example, `python ollama_chat.py --system-prompt "You are a teacher teaching physics, you must not give the answers but ask questions to guide the student in order to find the answer."`.

+12. **Specify the Ollama model to use**: Use the `--model` argument to specify the Ollama model to be used.
+Default model: `phi3:mini`.

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.

 ## Redirecting standard input from the console